n4bb12/7d2d-modlets/src/AnimalSize/README.md

-- Increased stag size by 50%
+- Increases stag size by 50%
-- Increased doe size by 25%
+- Increases doe size by 25%
-- Decreased wolf size by 10%
+- Decreases wolf size by 10%
-- Decreased dire wolf size by 20%
+- Decreases dire wolf size by 20%
-- Decreased zombie bear size by 30%
+- Decreases zombie bear size by 30%
-- Decreased bear size by 40%
+- Decreases bear size by 40%